 Welcome, filmmakers, to the Maryland International Film Festival-Hagerstown.
-We are excited about our 7th year coming up on April 27-April 29.
+We are excited about our 8th year coming up on March 29th-31st, 2019.
 We are Movie Magazine's top 50 festival worth their entry fee.
-Last year, Maryland Filmmaker and director Jason Slawson scooped up a million dollar deal from a local investor at the festival.
-For 7 years, we've been bringing in the finest films from around the world.
+For 8 years, we've been bringing in the finest films from around the world.
 The film festival became a 501(c)3 and launched in 2009 and now screens more than 90 films each year!
 Hollywood Director Joe Carnahan is our creative director, and has been a powerful partner with our festival!
 He has brought us such films as "The Grey" and "The A-Team" with Liam Neeson and just released Wheelman to Netflix which is getting RAVE reviews.
 He now has his own production company with Frank Grillo, and has recently signed a deal with Sony Entertainment to work on their Adaptation of 'UNCHARTED'.
-Most of our previous winners of 'Best Feature' have obtained distribution.
-Our winner two years ago, 'BEREAVE', signed a distribution deal last year and said, " I wish to take a moment to tell you that your hospitality and your wonderful festival helped our film stand out for distribution.
-Thank you for that, and we'll be sending you more of our work in the future.”
 So join us!
-We look forward to having you screen at our 7th anniversary!
+We look forward to having you screen at our 8th anniversary!

 The festival is conveniently located downtown; we're in the middle of the arts and entertainment district.
 And after the films, we host some of the best after parties with live bands and fantastic food and drinks!

 Below is a recent article about the festival!
 Copy and paste the link or read parts of the article below.